 Since many businesses focus so heavily on their marketing efforts with websites and social media, being skilled in graphic design can make you someone of high demand.
 Small businesses and startup owners will typically turn to freelancers for their graphic design needs since they won’t necessarily want or need a full time graphic designer on their employee payroll.

 If you’re able to land work with different clients on different projects, you can not only keep things new and interesting, but you can also expand your portfolio so you can charge more in the future.
-Like many other side hustles, you can choose with projects you work on, set your own hours, and of course set your own rates.
+Like many other high paying side hustles, you can choose with projects you work on, set your own hours, and of course set your own rates.

 10. Walk Dogs with Rover